 Get Size Of Tar Archive

 The size of the content can get with empirical ways like counting words.
 Below the result is in KB.
-The given size is the total size after uncompressing whole content
+The given size is the total size after uncompressing the whole content.

 $ tar -czf - tmux.tar | wc -c